Migdal-Eliashberg theory as a classical spin chain: Conclusion

 In this paper, we mapped the Migdal-Eliashberg theory of superconductivity to a classical Heisenberg spin chain in Zeeman magnetic field.
 Lattice sites are fermionic Matsubara frequencies $\omega_n$.
 The interaction between spins is purely ferromagnetic.
 It depends on the phonon spectrum and falls off as $(\omega_n-\omega_m)^{-2}$ at large separation between spins.
-The Zeeman field is proportional to $\omega_n$ -- the spin coordinate along the chain.
-As an example, the spin Hamiltonian for the Holstein model is, \beg H_s=-2\pi \sum_n \omega_n S_n^z-\pi^2 Tg^2\sum_{nm} \frac{ {\bm S_n}\cdot {\bm S_m}-1}{(\omega_n-\omega_m)^2+\Omega^2}, \en where $T$ is the temperature, $g$ is the electron-phonon coupling, $\Omega$ is the renormalized Einstein phonon frequency, and $\bm S_n^2=1$.
-The free energy density of the system of fermions interacting through phonons is $f=\nu_0 T H_s$.
+The Zeeman field is proportional to $\omega_n$, the spin coordinate along the chain.
+As an example, the spin Hamiltonian for the Holstein model is \beg H_s=-2\pi \sum_n \omega_n S_n^z-\pi^2 Tg^2\sum_{nm} \frac{ {\bm S_n}\cdot {\bm S_m}-1}{(\omega_n-\omega_m)^2+\Omega^2}, \en where $T$ is the temperature, $g$ is the electron-phonon coupling, $\Omega$ is the renormalized Einstein phonon frequency, and $\bm S_n^2=1$.
+The free-energy density of the system of fermions interacting through phonons is $f=\nu_0 T H_s$.

-The spin chain formulation made the analysis of the free energy functional simple.
-In particular, we saw that, up to an overall phase $e^{i\phi}$, the Eliashberg order parameter $\Delta(\omega_n)$ is nonnegative and even at the global minimum and there can be no continuous families of stationary points that include the global minimum.
+The spin-chain formulation made the analysis of the free-energy functional simple.
+In particular, we saw that, up to an overall phase $e^{i\phi}$, the Eliashberg order parameter $\Delta(\omega_n)$ is non-negative and even at the global minimum and there can be no continuous families of stationary points that include the global minimum.
 We also discussed symmetry and non-integrability arguments that further support our claim that the global minimum is unique.

 It became apparent that the free energy acquires infinitely many new saddle points (which are new, additional solutions of the Eliashberg equations) at strong coupling, which correspond to spin flips.
 We saw that these saddle points most likely play a significant role in the collisionless far from equilibrium dynamics of strongly coupled superconductors.
 Apparently, they are the fixed points of the corresponding kinetic equations and give rise to rich multi-soliton dynamics.
-The new saddle points emerge and proliferate just before the breakdown of the Migdal-Eliashberg theory and, moreover, these two phenomena have similar origin as we discussed in Sect.~\ref{spin_flip_subsec}.
+The new saddle points emerge and proliferate just before the breakdown of the Migdal-Eliashberg theory and, moreover, these two phenomena have similar origin as we discussed in Sec.~\ref{spin_flip_subsec}.
 It is evident that the spin chain has unstable equilibria where a number of spins are flipped against their magnetic fields.
-However, without the spin chain representation these solutions are hard to notice and indeed they have not been seen before.
+However, without the spin-chain representation these solutions are hard to notice and indeed they have not been seen before.